Understanding Gum Recession and Gum Disease

 Why Fix Receding Gums

-• Expose unattractive tooth roots
+• Expose dull, unattractive tooth roots

 • Cause tooth sensitivity

-• Can lead to damaging root decay
+• Lead to root decay

-• Can increase risk of tooth loss
+• Increase your risk of tooth loss

 Before